digicademy/ws-dh2019-xml2rdf/README.md

 ## Description

 The tutorial focuses on scholars, who want to acquaint themselves with a “low threshold” — generic, simple yet powerful, and explorative — workflow of modelling, extracting, processing (queries, visualizations), and publishing of “structured data” (LOD, Semantic Web) from heterogeneous XML-sources by means of XPath.
-The web service used for extraction is [XTriples](https://xtriples.lod.academy).
+The web service used for extraction is [_XTriples_](https://xtriples.lod.academy).
 The instructors assume basic acquaintance with XML and XPath (both will be quickly revised, “cheat sheets” will be provided).

+The tutorial uses research data provided by the API of the scholarly edition _Der Sturm: Digitale Quellenedition zur Geschichte der internationalen Avantgarde_ ([https://sturm-edition.de](https://sturm-edition.de)) by Marjam Trautmann (ORCID: [0000-0003-2423-7144](https://orcid.org/0000-0003-2423-7144)) and Torsten Schrade.
+The edition provides APIs ecapsulating persons, places, works, letters, and files.

+The _XTriples webservice_ was developed by Torsten Schrade (Academy of Sciences and Literature, Mainz, ORCID: [0000-0002-0953-2818](https://orcid.org/0000-0002-0953-2818)).
+More about XTriples and its usage within the _Digital Humanities_ may be found here: [https://xtriples.lod.academy/dh.html](https://xtriples.lod.academy/dh.html).

+The conference abstract of the workshop is available here: [https://dev.clariah.nl/files/dh2019/boa/1073.html](https://dev.clariah.nl/files/dh2019/boa/1073.html).

 ### Presentation